ufownl/lua-resty-mcp/README.md

 `syntax: client, err = mcp.client(transport, options)`

-Create an MCP client session with the specific transport (currently only `mcp.transport.stdio` is available) and options.
+Create an MCP client session with the specific transport (`mcp.transport.stdio` or `mcp.transport.streamable_http`) and options.

 A successful call returns an MCP client session.
 Otherwise, it returns `nil` and a string describing the error.